PrashansaAmbarkar/deno-and-typescript/README.md

   ## Commands to know?
     * To run deno - run your deno followed by the file name; i.e., " deno run appPrash.ts ".

    Will that work?
-Nah! you will need to allow permission
+Nah! you will need to allow permissions

     * To give permission and allow access; "deno run --allow-net appPrash.ts".